MelanconR22/Election_Analysis/README.md

 Diana DeGette received the most votes for this election and is the winner.
 Diana received 272,892 total votes which equates to 73.8% of the total votes.

 # Election-Audit Summary:
+The data provided was analyzed using this script to determine not only the overall winner as well as county voting information.
+In the future, this script can be altered and used to handle more candidates as well as more county information.
 updated for county
 updated for candidates